 - Choose systems that offer compatibility with widely used software.

-- Partner with vendors who provide integration services and ongoing support.
+- Partner with vendors offering integration services combined with ongoing support.

-- Test integrations in a controlled environment before full implementation.
+- Test the integrations in a controlled environment prior to the full implementation.

 Solution:

-- Select systems with robust encryption and multi-factor authentication.
+- Select systems with multi-factor authentication and state-of-the-art encryption.

-- Train staff on data handling best practices and compliance with regulations.
+- Train the staff on best practices related to handling data and compliance with regulations.

-- Conduct regular audits to ensure adherence to privacy laws.
+- Regular auditing to ensure compliance with the privacy laws.

 Staff Overload During Transition